anthonygarvan/sql-validator/README.md

 ==> Found 0 invalid rows.
 Running rule 11: SELECT * FROM appropriations WHERE ObligationUnlimitedAvailabilityPeriodIndicator NOT IN ('X', 'F', 'A', 'NULL')
 ==> Found 0 invalid rows.
-Running rule 12: SELECT * from appropriations app LEFT JOIN tas ON app.AllocationTransferRecipientAgencyId="ATA" WHERE "ATA" IS NULL
+Running rule 12: SELECT * from appropriations app LEFT JOIN tas ON app.AppropriationMainAccountCode="MAIN" WHERE "MAIN" IS NULL
-==> Found 20 invalid rows.
+==> Found 0 invalid rows.
 ```